Luksa00/Luksa00/README.md

 ---

 Having graduated from high school in computer technology, I'm now studying web design at TVZ in Zagreb.
-All the projects I’ve completed were for school or college purposes.
-We were given a theme, but I always created games and applications in my own unique style.
+Some of the projects were for school or college purposes.
+We were given a theme, but I always created games and apps in my own unique style.

 ---
 <p align="left">